'Hailey's tragic death has left our family heartbroken': Family of girl killed in Raleigh Christmas Parade releases statement - NewsBreak

 RALEIGH, N.C. — A GoFundMe is active and taking donations in honor of 11-year old Hailey Brooks.
 Brooks was killed last weekend when an out of control truck struck her during the Raleigh Christmas parade.
 WRAL News has vetted the legitimacy of the GoFundMe through the attorney for Brook's...

-Girl dies in hit-and-run on Raleigh’s Hillsborough Street, police looking for suspect vehicle

-RALEIGH, N.C.
-(WNCN) – A young girl has died after she was hit by a car on Hillsborough Street in Raleigh Friday night, police confirmed to CBS 17.
-The crash happened in front of Ole Time BBQ near SecurCare Self Storage and the intersection at Bashford Road just after 7:30 p.m., the Raleigh Police Department also told CBS 17.
+RALEIGH, N.C. — A girl was hit by a vehicle on Friday night in Raleigh in a hit-and-run.
+The crash happened near the intersection of Hillsborough Street and Bashford Road around 7:30.
+Raleigh Police couldn't release details on the juvenile's condition, but did say she was taken to the...

-North Carolina firefighters ‘one 911 call away’ from busy Thanksgiving night, but thankful to spend holidays how they do

-Ladder 35 responded to one medical call through late Thanksgiving evening.
-But they were always one 911 call away from a busy night.

 Girl dies from hit-and-run crash in Raleigh; police looking for suspect vehicle

-RALEIGH, N.C. — A girl hit by a vehicle in a Raleigh hit-and-run has died.
-The crash happened near the intersection of Hillsborough Street and Bashford Road around 7:30 Friday night.
-Raleigh Police said the girl was trying to cross the road near the 6500 block of Hillsborough Street...
+RALEIGH, N.C. — A 12-year-old girl hit by a vehicle in a Raleigh hit-and-run has died.
+The crash happened around 7:30 p.m.
+Friday near the intersection of Hillsborough Street and Bashford Road.
+Raleigh police said the girl was trying to cross the road near the 6500 block of Hillsborough...

+'He's become part of the family here': Cosmo the black lab serves as Durham Fire Department's emotional support animal

+DURHAM, N.C. — A Durham fire station is taking a unique approach to helping firefighters.
+When firefighters return from a call and come back to Fire Station 13 at 2901 South Miami Blvd., a 2-year-old black lab named Cosmo helps them with the trauma they’ve just seen.
+“He’s...

 SELMA, N.C. — Another day, Another crash.
 The intersection of NC-42 and Thanksgiving Fire Road was once again filled with blinking lights and smashed cars Wednesday afternoon.
-Officials tell WRAL News the accident happened around 3:30 p.m.
-Wednesday.
-The T-bone crash damaged three vehicles, and injured four people, including...
+Officials tell WRAL the accident happened around 3:30 Wednesday afternoon.
+The T-bone crash damaging three vehicles, and injuring four people, including an...

 Subleasing snafu leaves Clayton family without a home before Thanksgiving